mathieuancelin/heimdallr/readme.md

 ## Features

+- [ ] find a name for the project
+- [ ] admin API complete on another port.
+Add service to serve this api
+- [ ] write some docs in readme
 - [x] ProxyConfig object for Api integration
 - [x] withConfig(ProxyConfig)
 - [x] withConfigFrom(path)
 - [x] additional headers
-- [ ] admin API complete on another port.
-Add service to serve this api
 - [x] metrics JMX or statsd with metrics (maybe statsd integration already provided)
 - [x] apikeys on the service (no quotas), clientId, clientSecret, enabled, name
 - [x] pass if public or apikey